 Flower radially symmetric with 3 ‘sepals’ and ‘petals’.
-Sepals 2.5–3 × 2–3 mm, about as long as the ‘petals’, often broader than long, deflexed in mature stage, boat-shaped, glabrous, outer and inner surface yellowish green.
-‘Petals’ 1–1.5 × 2–3 mm, obovate, patent, yellow.
+‘Sepals’ 2.5–3 × 2–3 mm, about as long as or slightly shorter than petals and often broader than long, deflexed in mature stage, boat-shaped, glabrous, outer surface purple and inner surface yellow to purple.
+‘Petals’ 2–3 × 1–1.5 mm, obovate, often slightly notched, patent, yellow.
 Stamens 6–10, with yellow anthers and greenish yellow filaments.
 Receptacle 1 mm tall, glabrous.
 Carpels numerous, free.

-The fruits are nutlets, glabrous, and with shorts beaks curved 90–180° (most curved when ripe).
-Head of nutlets semiglobose, 2–4 mm long.
+The fruits are nutlets, glabrous, and with shorts beaks curved 90–120°.
+Heads of nutlets semiglobose, mostly 2–4 mm.

 Dispersal assumed to be mainly by water and by birds (internal and external) of both fruits and shoot fragments.